 Please note: Application through Hollins is open to Hollins University students only.

-Along with the School for Field Studies, science majors can get hands-on experience in environmentally sensitive areas around the world.
+With the School for Field Studies, science majors can get the best hands-on experience abroad in environmentally sensitive areas around the world.

 Students at the School for Field Studies take classes, live, and eat at the field stations and do their research at nearby sites.
 Each site has its own research topic, which is selected based on local issues.
 This means a student’s research experience will be culturally embedded and relevant.